Gerry Gannon: Building activity

-In 1986, through the firm Structural Developments Ltd build at Castle Village in Celbridge.
-In 1988 through another firm – Noteworthy Limited – with partner Michael Anglim, Gannon planned to build 710 houses at Brackenstown close to Swords.
-At the time it was one of the largest schemes submitted to Dublin County Council.
+In 1986, through the firm Structural Developments Ltd, Gannon built a development at Castle Village in Celbridge.
+In 1988, through another firm – Noteworthy Limited – with partner Michael Anglim, Gannon planned to build 710 houses at Brackenstown close to Swords.
+At the time, it was one of the largest schemes submitted to Dublin County Council.
 Permission was granted for the scheme in October 1988.
 The scheme at the time was said to be worth upwards of £40 million.
 The site on which the houses were built was bought by Noteworthy Ltd as a parcel of land in 1987.
-The land was zoned for residential purposes in 1983 against the recommendation of the Council’s planning officials.
-In April 1990, Gannon, now trading through Gannon Homes, sought permission for a £70 m residential scheme and a shopping centre on a 110-acre site on the Malahide road.
+The land was zoned for residential purposes in 1983 against the recommendation of the council's planning officials.
+In April 1990, Gannon, now trading through Gannon Homes, sought permission for a £70m residential scheme and a shopping centre on a 110-acre site on the Malahide Road.
 The scheme involved 915 houses on a 95-acre site fronting the Malahide Road and the Hole in the Wall road at Ayrfield.
 They also lodged planning applications for a drive-in restaurant, a pub and a library.
 The firm bought the land from two sites.
 The 95 acres were bought from Abbey Group and the 15-acre site was the site of the former Clare Manor Hotel.

-Gannon has owned Ericsson R&D facility in Athlone, County Westmeath for several years.
+Gannon has owned the Ericsson R&D facility, in Athlone, County Westmeath, for several years.
 In 2017 it was reported that it would be offered for sale for more than €19m.

 Maple 10, Anglo 10 or the Golden Circle

-The 'Maple 10', also known as the Anglo 10 or the Golden Circle, was a group of Irish investors.
-The Maple 10 besides Gerry Gannon include Jackson O'Sullivan, John McCabe, Paddy McKillen, Jerry Conlan, Joe O’Reilly, Patrick Kearney, Brian O’Farrell, Gerry Maguire and Sean Reilly.
-The Irish Director of Public Prosecutions (DPP) examines the file on Anglo's "Maple 10" deals.
+The 'Maple 10', also known as the 'Anglo 10' or the 'Golden Circle', was a group of Irish investors.
+The Maple 10, besides Gerry Gannon, included Jackson O'Sullivan, John McCabe, Paddy McKillen, Jerry Conlan, Joe O’Reilly, Patrick Kearney, Brian O’Farrell, Gerry Maguire and Sean Reilly.
+In 2010, the Irish Director of Public Prosecutions (DPP) examined a file on Anglo's "Maple 10" deals.

 Transfer of assets to wife Margaret

-As reported by the Irish Independent newspapers on 20 February 2011, "a portfolio of properties worth about €12m was transferred into the name of developer Gerry Gannon's wife, Margaret, between 21 May and 10 December 2009".
+As reported by the Irish Independent in February 2011, "a portfolio of properties worth about €12m was transferred into the name of developer Gerry Gannon's wife, Margaret, between 21 May and 10 December 2009".